 Portionables, Inc. – N. Sioux City, SD

 Spearfish Forest Products – Spearfish, SD

 Walmart – Yankton

 Wells Enterprises – LeMars, IA

-If you’re a South Dakota employer and you would like to join this effort in recognizing, recommending or preferring the NCRC as a way to ensure you are hiring a certified & skilled workforce, please complete the Employer Letter of Endorsement.
+South Dakota employers who would like to join the effort in recognizing, recommending or preferring the NCRC as a way to ensure the hiring of a certified and skilled workforce should complete the Employer Letter of Endorsement.
 (Download here in Microsoft Word or Adobe .pdf format*.)

 NCRC – "Stand Up for a Skilled Workforce" brochure (for employers)

 NCRC - "Stand Out from the Crowd" brochure (for job seekers)